simonmichael/hledger/hledger/hledger.m4.md

 Pro:

 - Still concise
-- makes the conversion rate clear
+- Makes the conversion rate clear
-- provides some error checking
+- Provides more error checking
-- hledger can do cost reporting

 Con:

-- Disturbs the accounting equation without the --infer-equity flag
+- Disturbs the accounting equation, unless you add the --infer-equity flag

-### Equity conversion
+### Conversion with equity postings

 In strict double entry bookkeeping, the above transaction is not balanced in EUR or in USD, since some EUR disappears, and some USD appears.
 This violates the accounting equation (A+L+E=0), and prevents reports like `balancesheetequity` from showing a zero total.

 The proper way to make it balance is to add a balancing posting for each commodity, using an equity account:

 ```journal
 2021-01-01